cwsmith/epyc_vs_skylake/README.md

 ### IPA

 Peak OpenMP STREAM Triad performance on the two socket EPYC nodes on IPA is 200 GB/s using GCC 7.1.0.

-AOCC 1.2 test results peak at 153 GB/s and oscillate a lot versus thread count.
+AOCC 1.2 test results peak at 153 GB/s and oscillate significantly versus thread count.

 The following AnAndTech and Tirias Research articles discuss the EPYC NUMA domains.
 AnAndTech testing produces a slightly higher peak bandwidth of 207 GB/s using the Intel compilers.